IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

 # Class 7: Nextflow on RCC

-> **Service status — not yet released:** this numbered class documents the planned RCC
+> **Service status — ready now:** RCC provides the pinned `rcc-nextflow`
-> Nextflow-to-Slurm service so projects can prepare.
-The pinned `rcc-nextflow`
-> launcher and institutional configuration are not active for users yet.
-Do not
+> launcher and institutional Slurm configuration on its shellhosts and
-> run these commands until RCC announces the service; use the ready managed
-> Snakemake path in the meantime.
+> allocation-backed interactive nodes.
+Ordinary workers execute the submitted
+> tasks and do not host workflow controllers.

 <section class="course-video-hero" id="watch-first">
   <p class="course-video-kicker">Recommended starting point · 7 min video</p>
   <h2>Watch the class first</h2>
-  <p>The planned controller on an RCC interactive node (a shellhost), Slurm tasks, shared resume state, local scratch, GPU labels, Apptainer, nf-core, and failure recovery.
-Watch the lesson as preparation; the managed service is not yet released.</p>
+  <p>The managed controller on an RCC shellhost or allocation-backed interactive node, Slurm tasks, shared resume state, local scratch, GPU labels, Apptainer, nf-core, and failure recovery.</p>
   <video controls preload="metadata" playsinline poster="../../assets/video-posters/class7.png" src="{{ media_base_url }}/RCC_Onboarding_Class_7_Video_Enhanced.mp4?v=818f6aa4">
     <track kind="captions" srclang="en" label="English captions" src="../../assets/captions/RCC_Onboarding_Class_7_Captions.vtt" default>
     Your browser does not support embedded video.
   </video>
 </section>

-> **The planned supported pattern:** start Nextflow in `tmux` on an RCC
+> **The supported pattern:** start Nextflow in `tmux` on an RCC
-> **interactive node (`shellhost`)**.
+> **shellhost**, or run it within an allocation-backed interactive session.
 > Nextflow submits each process to Slurm.
 Keep the Nextflow work directory on
 > shared project storage, use Apptainer for software, and opt into node-local
 > scratch only for processes that benefit from it.